 It’s hard to fix what you don’t understand.
 Following that reflection, deliver a sincere apology.
 Along with that sincerity, have a conversation with your wife to explain what you can and will do differently.

 The main thing to remember here is to follow through, and turn those intentions into realities.
 Words are great, but actions will make her stay.

 Also watch: 7 Most Common Reasons for Divorce

 Throw away any urge to paint yourself as the victim

 Painting yourself as the victim and developing a ‘poor me, my wife wants a divorce’ attitude will only make things worse.
 Yes, it is tough, and you’re feeling a flourish of emotions, but the goal here is positivity.

-Using guilt to stop a divorce will make both of you miserable because one, you know she doesn’t want to be there and two, she doesn’t want to be there.
+Using guilt to stop a divorce will make both of you miserable because you know that she doesn’t want to be there.
+You cannot guilt someone into staying.
 Instead, start building your confidence and focus on what you have to offer in a relationship.

 Everyone has good qualities, but many fail to bring them to the forefront.
 To improve the relationship enough to remove the possibility of divorce, focus on being a better partner.

 Do more around the house, edit your communication style, show your sweet side, devote more time to spend with your wife, and show your appreciation for her.